 Equipment, Setup, and Technical Information

-A Laptop Computer or Tablet with a Built-in Webcam
+A Laptop Computer with a Built-in Webcam

 Brand and operating system do not matter (Mac, PC, Android, iOS, Windows) as long as your OS is up to date.
 You’ll need to place your device next to you during the lesson.
 Click below to learn more about setting up and positioning your device for online lessons.